The flaws of the interview process

-Although I am not a big fan of this particular type of interview, I must say they were cases where the result was successful as the interviewers were able to build and create a safe environment and the assignment was rather simple, as the main focus was on communication and in how to move things forward on iterations.
+Although I am not a big fan of this particular type of interview, I must say there were cases where the result was successful as the interviewers were able to build and create a safe environment and the assignment was rather simple, as the main focus was on communication and in how to move things forward on iterations.

 Rocket science algorithms

-As a frontend developer, it’s unbelievable the number of interviews I have failed because of those exercises, that I have never done on a job in 10 years.
+As a frontend developer, it’s unbelievable the number of interviews I have failed because of those exercises, which I have never done on a job in 10 years.
 Or maybe I did, there was time for research and analysis.

 So, please try to mirror problems that are likely to appear in the real job.

 I am not ranting against performance, as a front-end developer, I invest time in practices on how to improve it, but only when necessary.